Labour mobility and cross-border matching – why does it matter?

 This chart shows the extent to which the National Coordination Offices transfer job applications/CVs and job vacancies to the EURES portal via the required channel.

-The National Coordination Offices are required to transfer this data through a single coordinated channel (see Article 17(1) to (7) of the EURES Regulation).
+The National Coordination Offices are required to transfer these data through a single coordinated channel (see Article 17(1) to (7) of the EURES Regulation).

 The score in this chart is based on whether just vacancies or just CVs are transferred through the single channel, or both vacancies and CVs:

-Thresholds: When a country reaches 2 points, it earns 100 points in the overall performance chart.
-When it reaches a value equal to 1, it earns 75 points.
-Values equal to 0 mean that a country earns 50 points.
+Thresholds: When a country reaches 2 points, it scores 100 points in the overall performance chart.
+When it reaches a value equal to 1, it scores 75 points.
+Values equal to 0 mean that a country scores 50 points.

 Indicator [3]: Labour market share

-Thresholds: When a country reaches 50 % or above, it earns 100 points in the overall performance chart.
-When it reaches a mean that a country earns 50 points.
+Thresholds: When a country reaches 50 % or above, it scores 100 points in the overall performance chart.
+When it reaches a value equal or included between 21% and 49%, it scores 75 points.
+Values that equal or are below 20% make a country score 50 points.

-Note: When a country has a value of 0% of labour market share (e.g., Czechia), it could be either because Eurostat did not report any job vacancy rate for 2021, or because the country did not report any data for PMS Network indicator No. 4c - number of job vacancies made available through the single coordinated channel to the EURES portal.
+Note: When a country has a value of 0% of labour market share (e.g. Denmark), it could be either because Eurostat did not report any job vacancy rate for 2022, or because the country did not report any data for PMS Network indicator No. 4c – number of job vacancies made available through the single coordinated channel to the EURES portal.
 When a country reports a labour market share of more than 100%, it means that the number of job vacancies collected through EURES (numerator) is higher than that reported on Eurostat (denominator).

 Indicator [4]: User satisfaction with EURES services